FirstLegoLeague/launcher/docs/userguide.md

 1. [**Scoring:**](#scoring) provides score entry and management.
 The referee or scorekeeper selects a team (loaded in `Tournament Setup`) and round, and records missions completed by the team's robot.
 After the score has been submitted it can be viewed in a searchable list of all the scores.
 1. [**Scoreboard:**](#scoreboard) shows the team's match results.
 1. [**Timer:**](#timer) starts and displays the match timer.
-1. [**Tournament Status Display:**](#tournament-status-display) (not completed yet) shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams.
+1. [**Tournament Status Display:**](#tournament-status-display) shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams.

 ## Quick Start